joecole889/spam-filter/README.md

 Upcoming improvements include completion of the GUI interface!

 Better documentation is started and under development.
-See the index.rst file to start.
+See the <a href="http://joecole889.github.io/spam-filter">GitHub project documentation pages</a> to start.